Small flock assistance programs

 How the program works

-If you elect to have your flock tested for Salmonella, a poultry health official from the Big Red Biosecurity Program will visit your facility and collect samples.
+If you elect to have your flock tested for Salmonella, a poultry health official from the Big Red Biosecurity Program will contact you regarding collecting samples.
 These include environmental samples from your facility, samples from chickens and samples from eggs.
-The samples will be taken back to the Nebraska Veterinary Diagnostic Center for Salmonella testing, and the results will be reported back to you.
+The samples will be processed at the Nebraska Veterinary Diagnostic Center for Salmonella testing, and the results will be reported back to you.

 What happens to the Salmonella testing results of your flock